darinz/DL/05_CNN/03_architecture_evolution.md

 - **Simple architecture**: Easy to understand and implement
 - **Transfer learning**: Excellent pre-trained models

+> **Key Insight:**
+>
+> VGG's simplicity and depth made it a favorite for transfer learning and feature extraction in many applications.

+---

 ## ResNet (2015)

 ### Historical Context

 ResNet, developed by Microsoft Research, solved the vanishing gradient problem in very deep networks by introducing residual connections.
 It won the ImageNet 2015 competition.

+> **Did you know?**
+>
+> ResNet-152 has 152 layers, but can be trained as easily as a 20-layer network thanks to residual connections!

 ### Architecture Overview